braedenalford/agency-theme-site/_posts/fitzroy_gardens_project.markdown

 alt: image-alt
 project-date: April 2021
 project-type : University Assessment
-technology: R Shiny + Leaflet
+technology: R, R Shiny, Leaflet
 description: Mini project for University looking briefly into a snapshot on plant data at the Fitzroy Gardens.
 This was my first introduction into using R Shiny as well as Leaflet.

 ---